FrostFoe/PinClone/README.md

 - **Pin Display**: Fetches and displays pins from Supabase on the homepage and individual pin pages.
 - **Create Pin**: Users can upload images and create new pins, saved to Supabase.
 - **User Profiles**: Fetches and displays user profile information.
 Profile editing page allows updates to Supabase, including avatar uploads.
 - **User Search**: Search for users by username or full name.
-(Pin search service exists, UI pending).
+Pin search service also exists.
 - **Responsive Design**: Masonry layout for pins, mobile-friendly UI.
 - **Loading & Error States**: Skeletons, spinners, and toasts for better UX.